 As mentioned, you have to check with each charity or organization to determine what types of items they'll pick up, but here are some common types of of clutter in your home that, if you have them, may prompt you to schedule a pick up:

 So as I said before, your Declutter 365 mission for the day is do a little online research, or make some calls, to identify charities or organizations that would take your donations, and will do pick ups, and go ahead and schedule a pick up and put it on your calendar today!

 This is going to help you get the clutter out of your home that you've already identified, that needs to leave, and will also give you a push to keep finding even more stuff to get rid of from your home.

 I hope today's mission has inspired you to take some simple steps to get clutter out of your home.

 When you begin to declutter the feeling you get is contagious, so if you're loving the results you're getting I would encourage you to keep going.

-In addition, donating items in your home is an effective way to remove stuff from your house, and make sure someone who needs and wants it can get those items, so they won't go to waste.
+Donating items in your home is an effective way to remove stuff from your house, and to make sure someone who needs and wants it can get those items, so they won't go to waste.